dannix88/git-tuto/README.md

 # Starter

 This is a simple website project test.
-Adding more text for rebasing example.
+Adding more text for rebasing example, then more changes from feature branch.

 ## Introduction